quinnpatj/learning-gitlab/labs/gitlab-ci/lab-3/README.md

   <summary>Not sure?</summary>
 <br>

-Update the `.gitlab-ci.yml` file with below content and see the pipeline running:
+Update the `.gitlab-ci.yml` file with below content and see the pipeline running and check the `build` stage output for confirmation:

 ```yaml
 stages: